-The Company holds other financial instruments, including cash deposits, accounts receivable, accounts payable, accrued expenses and Senior Notes.
-The carrying value for such financial instruments, other than the Senior Notes, each approximated their fair values as of both March 31, 2024 and December 31, 2023.
-The estimated fair value of the Company's outstanding Senior Notes using quoted prices from the over-the-counter markets, considered Level 2 inputs, was \$0.9 billion as of both March 31, 2024 and December 31, 2023.
+The Company holds or has issued other financial instruments, including cash deposits, accounts receivable, accounts payable, accrued expenses, and Senior Notes.
+The carrying value for such financial instruments, other than the Senior Notes, each approximated their fair values as of both June 30, 2024 and December 31, 2023.
+The estimated fair value of the Company's outstanding Senior Notes using quoted prices from the over-the-counter markets, considered Level 2 inputs, was \$0.8 billion and \$0.9 billion as of June 30, 2024 and December 31, 2023, respectively.